Raspberry Cheesecake Bars

 too much a lot.

-Today I’m bringing you Raspberry Cheesecake Crumb Bars.
+Today I’m bringing you Raspberry Cheesecake Bars with a crumb topping.
 Not only do they spotlight one of nature’s best fruits, you can enjoy a moment of sweet indulgence at the end of a busy day.

 Most of the time, I’m transporting desserts outside of my kitchen to share, usually to work or a friend’s house.